Blogs

 • Chemical Engineering

-According to the above-mentioned criteria, here are some of the most demanding engineering courses in future:
+According to the above-mentioned criteria, here are some of the most demanding engineering fields in future by 2025:

 1. Mechanical Engineering

 In today’s time, mechanical engineers are in massive demand.
-The field is expected to grow by 7% by 2030.
-On average, about 20,200 candidates are hired in India every year.
+The field is expected to grow by 11% by 2033.
 Career options after Mechanical Engineering are numerous.
 Some of these include:

 • Mining Engineer